Ombi-app/Ombi.Docs/docs/info/faq.md

 Only Plex users who you have _shared_ your server/libraries with can be imported.
 Plex does not expose managed accounts for Ombi to be able to import them, as they are not completely standalone accounts.

+## Wrong Server Version

+Some mobile app users will encounter an error message when attempting to set up the mobile app on their device saying "Wrong server version".
+This is generally due to an inability to verify the full SSL trust chain, and could be caused by a couple things.

+1. There is a misconfiguration in the [Reverse Proxy](../reverse-proxy/#why-fullchain-ssl-certificates) configuration.
+Ensure your setup is using the Fullchain SSL certificate.
+2. You are using HTTPS and have an invalid certificate.
+3. You are using some sort of iframe host (e.g. No-Ip) to forward your Ombi instance.
+This will not work as iFrames are a web browser technology and the App communicates directly with the API's.
+4. You have not put the URL into the app correctly (e.g. `https://app.ombi.io/bareurl`).